Advancing a public health approach to substance use

 Overdose prevention centers are medicalized facilities where people can use opioids in a safe, non-judgmental space that offers on-site medical care.
 These facilities not only save lives—they also make our communities healthier, result in fewer discarded needles in public spaces, and reduce the transmission of HIV, Hepatitis C, and other blood-borne pathogens by giving people access to clean needles and disposal boxes.

 In creating a space where people who use drugs can interact with professionals, overdose prevention centers provide another low-barrier avenue for people to connect with long-term recovery programs.
-That is why we support H.72, a bill that would eliminate civil and criminal penalties for operating overdose prevention centers.
+H.72 was passed into law in 2024 thanks to a legislative override of Governor Scott's veto, and it is imperative that lawmakers hold the administration accountable for its full implementation in the year ahead.

 Learn more about overdose prevention centers